How to Score a Career as an International Occupational Therapist

 But where do you start?

 Some students are fortunate enough to attend prestigious programs that have accessible study-abroad opportunities.
-Others may have to work a little harder and assist in creating those programs themselves.
+Others may have to work a little harder and assist their school in creating those programs themselves.
 If your program is lacking international opportunities, you as the student may have to advocate for those programs to be established.

 For example, three OT students expressed interest in participating in a Level I fieldwork in Perth, Australia.
 However, their program did not have a fieldwork agenda established with Australia.

-Starting in their first year of schooling, they petitioned for a contract with the fieldwork coordinator.
+Starting in their first year of schooling, they petitioned for a contract with their fieldwork coordinator.
 It took two years, but with some perseverance, the fieldwork coordinator was able to create a contract with the Multiple Sclerosis Society.
 The students were sent out for a two-week fieldwork experience which included writing grants and researching adaptive equipment resources for clients in Perth.
 The contract continued with future students for the next two years.

-Non-governmental Organizations (NGOs):
+Non-governmental Organizations (NGOs)

 The next scenario is also based on a real-world fieldwork experience.